csi-addons/kubernetes-csi-addons/docs/csiaddonsnode.md

   name: csiaddonsnode-sample
 spec:
     driver:
-        name: example.csi.ceph.com
+        name: driver.csi.example.io
-        endpoint: <url>
+        endpoint: pod://csiaddonsnode-sample.csi-addons-system:9070
         nodeID: node-1
 ```
 + `driver` contains the required information about the CSI driver.
     + `name` contains the name of the driver.
-The name of the driver is in the format: `rbd/cephfs.csi.ceph.com`
+The name of the driver is in the format: `driver.csi.example.io`
-    + `endpoint` contains the url that contains the ip-address to which the CSI-Addons side-car listens to.
+    + `endpoint` contains the URL that contains the name of the Pod and its Namespace that can be used by the controller to connect to.
     + `nodeID` contains the ID of node to identify on which node the side-car is running.